open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>driver</b></td>
         <td>string</td>
         <td>
-          driver is the name of the CSI driver that handles this volume.<br/>
+          driver is the name of the CSI driver that handles this volume.
+Consult with your admin for the correct name as registered in the cluster.<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b>fsType</b></td>
         <td>string</td>
         <td>
           fsType to mount.
-Ex. "ext4", "xfs", "ntfs".<br/>
+Ex. "ext4", "xfs", "ntfs".
+If not provided, the empty value is passed to the associated CSI driver which will determine the default filesystem to apply.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecvolumesindexcsinodepublishsecretref">nodePublishSecretRef</a></b></td>
         <td>object</td>
         <td>
-          nodePublishSecretRef is a reference to the secret object containing sensitive information to pass to<br/>
+          nodePublishSecretRef is a reference to the secret object containing sensitive information to pass to the CSI driver to complete the CSI NodePublishVolume and NodeUnpublishVolume calls.<br/>
         </td>
         <td>false</td>
       </tr><tr>